AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/clients/gs-client-credentials-clients.md

 1. Click **Close**.
    Note: In the list of secrets, the **Client Id** is still visible.
 If you did not save the **Client Secret**, select the client in the list and use the **Details** pane to remove the old secret and add a new secret.

+## Next Step

+Continue with [Get started with authorization code clients](xref:gsAuthorizationCodeClients) or with [Get started with hybrid clients](xref:gsHybridClients).